top of page

 The Goal

-The Jackson Hole Summit: Energy, Economics, and Environment will bring together leaders, investors, policymakers, and communities to meet the reality of growing global energy demand through strategies that maximize local economic growth while preserving environmental integrity.
+The Jackson Hole Summit: Energy, Economics, and Environment brought together leaders, investors, policymakers, and communities to meet the reality of growing global energy demand through strategies that maximize local economic growth while preserving environmental integrity.

 Wyoming—a key energy-producing state—plays a lead role in this national challenge.
-Attendees will gain insights into the landscape ahead to meet expanding energy demands, accelerate the energy transformation and strengthen economic diversification in energy communities.
+Attendees gained insights into the landscape ahead to meet expanding energy demands, accelerate the energy transformation and strengthen economic diversification in energy communities.

 At the local level, Teton County is a national leader in setting and implementing clean energy goals.
-The summit will highlight tangible progress and ongoing challenges in Teton County’s clean energy journey, offering attendees a platform to engage with real-world case studies.
+The summit highlighted tangible progress and ongoing challenges in Teton County’s clean energy journey, offering attendees a platform to engage with real-world case studies.

-Day One will highlight national and Wyoming-based energy strategies, examining key legislative and investment frameworks, as well as current energy projects that are shaping the future.
+• Day One highlighted national and Wyoming-based energy strategies, examining key legislative and investment frameworks, as well as current energy projects that are shaping the future.

-Day Two will focus on Teton County’s energy landscape, providing a deep dive into reducing energy use and emissions, and local sustainability initiatives.
+• Day Two focused on Teton County’s energy landscape, providing a deep dive into reducing energy use and emissions, and local sustainability initiatives.

 Day 1